A delicious, warm cinnamon bread pudding, topped with a creamy Crème Anglaise sauce. Pure comfort food!

 That said, if you’re not in the mood to make a sauce, simply put a scoop of your favourite ice cream on the warmed pudding to enjoy the same effect.

-Don’t expect the creme anglaise to be as thick as a bechamel sauce, for example.
+Don’t expect the creme anglaise to be as thick as say a Béchamel sauce, for example.
 Creme anglaise is more like the consistency of cream that’s been ever so slightly reduced and should be pourable.
-If you’d like to booze it up a little for the adults, consider stirring a splash or bourbon, whiskey or rum into the sauce.
+If you’d like, a splash or bourbon, whiskey or rum into the sauce is a nice addition.

 - Optional: Splash of bourbon, whiskey or rum